 International applicants must ensure that they meet visa and residency requirements.
 UKRI offers further guidance for international applicants.

-To be eligible to apply for a doctoral studentship, you should normally have, or be studying for, a Master’s degree or similar postgraduate qualification.
+To be eligible to apply for a doctoral studentship, you must have an undergraduate degree.
+You should normally have, or be studying for, a Master’s degree or similar postgraduate qualification.
 You should also have met all the course requirements of your home institution before the start date of the SWWDTP studentship.

 If you do not have experience of formal postgraduate study, you would be eligible to apply for a studentship if you can demonstrate evidence of sustained experience beyond your undergraduate degree that is specifically relevant to your proposed research topic and/or methodology that could be considered equivalent to Master’s study.